JohnLoza/ddtech-order-tracker/README.md

    `$ RAILS_ENV=production rails assets:precompile`

-5. Install wkhtmltopdf binaries for your server/development system
+5. Install wkhtmltopdf binaries for your development system
 it could be with the gem wkhtmltopdf-binary or from a package for your system
+gemfile already has wkhtmltopdf-binary for production use.

    ### Ruby Gem